220926NET/trainer-code/recursion.md

 # Recursion
-is a way of solving a problem by breaking down a smaller problem
+is a way of solving a problem by breaking it down into smaller problems

 ## Base Case
-is a smallest problem that will not recurse
+is the smallest problem that will not recurse

 5! =  5 * 4 * 3 * 2  *1
 5! = 5 * 4!